hudeifayusuf/operationalize-ml-microservice/README.md

 1. Standalone:  `python app.py`
 2. Run in Docker:  `./run_docker.sh`
 3. Run in Kubernetes:
 In order to run in Kubernetes, first upload the built image to docker hub.
-This will make it accessible to a Kubernets cluster
+This will make it accessible to a Kubernets cluster.
    - First run `./upload_docker.sh` to upload the docker image
    - Then run `./run_kubernetes.sh` to run the uploaded docker image in Kubernetes